sapcc/gatekeeper-addons/doop-agent/README.md

 ### Identity

-Two positional arguments must be given to classify the cluster where the agent is running:
+A positional argument must be given to classify the cluster where the agent is running.
+The value must be a `map[string]string` serialized as JSON, e.g.

-- The first argument ("layer") describes whether this is a productive system or not.
-Reasonable values include `dev`, `qa`, `prod` or such.
-- The second argument ("type") describes the type of cluster.
-This depends on the structure of your environment.
-For SAP CC, we use this to distinguish baremetal from virtualized clusters, among other things.
+`{"layer":"prod","type":"admin"}`.
+The set of keys should be consistent among all agents that send reports into the same Swift container.

 ### Swift API